 It also includes a section on the health system, analysing which mechanisms and structures are supportive of actions to reduce health inequality, and identifying where further development might be needed.

-Throughout the report, we have gathered a series of commitments by health workforce and other organisations to embed and develop action on the social determinants and these form the basis for an on-going programme of work led by IHE in partnership with royal colleges, the Academy of Medical Royal Colleges, the BMA, and other organisations and institutions.
+Throughout the report, a series of commitments by health workforce and other organisations is gathered, to embed and develop action on the social determinants.
+These form the basis for a programme of work led by IHE in partnership with royal colleges, the Academy of Medical Royal Colleges, the BMA, and other organisations and institutions.

 The report also provides statements for action developed by health professional organisations which seek to give practical accessible tools for particular professionals to develop and use in their roles.

-IHE are co-ordinating a programme of work to build on this agenda.
+IHE co-ordinated a programme of work to build on this agenda.
 In the UK we are working with a number of health professional organisations to promote the social determinants of health.

-We are also working internationally to promote the role of health professionals.
+IHE also work internationally to promote the role of health professionals.
 We have organised a 'Global Symposium: The Role of Physicians and National Medical Associations in Addressing the Social Determinants of Health and Increasing Health Equity' attended by over 100 international delegates.
-And our Director is currently president of the World Medical Association, which has adopted a declaration on the social determinants of health: the Declaration of Oslo.
+Michael Marmot is now a past-president of the World Medical Association, which has adopted a declaration on the social determinants of health: the Declaration of Oslo.

-As part of his presidency we are writing a report on the role of doctors in tackling the social determinants of health and have developed a FutureLearn Massive Open Online Course (MOOC) in partnership with the BMJ.
+As part of his presidency a report on the role of doctors in tackling the social determinants of health was developed Doctors for Health Equity - World Medical Association Report and a FutureLearn Massive Open Online Course (MOOC) was made available (temporarily) in partnership with the BMJ.